CloudReactor/cloudreactor-procwrapper/README.md

       --send-hostname       Send the hostname to the API server --no-send-runtime-metadata
-                            Do not send metadata about the runtime environment --exclude-timestamps-in-log
+                            Do not send metadata about the runtime environment
-                            Exclude timestamps in log (possibly because the log stream will be enriched by timestamps automatically by a logging service like AWS CloudWatch Logs)

     log:
       Logging settings